 Earl & Virginia Green Art Gallery

-This male-only residence hall, built in 1958, is named after Wallace Emerson, founder of Biola's undergraduate psychology program and professor of psychology at Biola from 1948 to 1968.
+Formerly a male-only residence hall, Emerson was converted in 2016 into offices for several academic departments.
+Built in 1958, the building is named after Wallace Emerson, founder of Biola's undergraduate psychology program and professor of psychology at Biola from 1948 to 1968.

 Officially the "Fluor Fountain of Faith," it is most commonly referred to by the shortened name, which is acceptable in all references.
 Built in 2003, the fountain was funded by donor Marjorie Fluor Moore, who provided the funding in honor of her late husband, Simon Fluor.